oilmcut-2020/JavaClass/Chapter-3 Introduction to Classes,Objects,Methods & Strings/README.md

   <img src="https://github.com/oilmcut-2020/JavaClass/blob/master/Chapter-3%20Introduction%20to%20Classes%2CObjects%2CMethods%20%26%20Strings/FIG-3.5.png">
 </p>

-**Fig. 3.5 Account class with a constructor that initializes the name . **
+**Fig.3.5 Account class with a constructor that initializes the name**

 **JOptionPane Class static Method showMessagDialog** Line 3 indicates that the program uses class JOptionPane from package javax.swing .
 This package contains many classes that help you create graphical user interfaces (GUIs).
 GUI components facilitate data entry by a program’s user and presentation of outputs to the user.
 Line 10 calls JOptionPane method showMessageDialog to display a dialog box containing a message.
 The method requires two arguments.
 The first helps the Java app de- termine where to position the dialog box.
 A dialog is typically displayed from a GUI app with its own window.
 The first argument refers to that window (known as the parent win-